Developing an Effective Training Strategy

 Types of training available

 - External resources: Formal seminars, conferences, private trainers and videos are all good methods for learning.
-These tools are more expensive, but are professionally developed and often yield good results
+These tools are generally more expensive but are professionally developed and often yield good results.

 One-on-one vs. group sessions, e-learning vs. in-person instruction, on-site or off-site, or self-directed vs. guided?
-These questions will be answered by a blend of factors: what’s available, what best suits your needs, and what you can afford, and what your employees’ learning styles are.
+These questions will be answered by a blend of factors: what’s available, what best suits your needs, what you can afford, and what your employees’ learning styles are.

 It’s important to balance your need to save with the long-term benefit of developing staff.
-Try to determine the best type of training available for the amount you have to spend.
-For more information, read go2HR’s article on Budgeting for Training.
+Try to determine the best type of training available for the amount you have available to spend.
+For more information, we suggest reading go2HR’s article on Budgeting for Training.

-Before you can execute a training program, you need to have agreement from the senior person in your company that training is a priority.
-This person will need to support the plan fully and agree to milestones, costs, dates and deliverables.
+Before you can execute a training program, getting a collective agreement from senior management in your company that training is a priority will go a long way.
+You will need their support the plan fully and agree to milestones, costs, dates and deliverables.

-Employee commitment is also required.
-Talk to your staff about the goals for the training and why it’s important to the business that they undertake the learning effort.
+Securing employee buy in is also required.
+Talk to your staff about the goals for training and why it’s important to the business that they undertake the learning effort.
 Most often, employees will respond favourably to your investment in their development.
 Today’s employees look beyond their paycheques; they value and embrace opportunities to learn new skills.